 Visit Places of Worship

 Attending religious services is another way to find both comfort and community, even if you need to find a new place of worship after a move.
-Faith communities are known for their welcoming spirit, and you’re likely to make new friends in no time.
+Faith communities are known for their welcoming spirit, and you’ll likely make new friends in no time.

 Keep in mind, too, that most places of worship have a broader focus than the services alone.
 You’ll likely find a fellowship hour after the worship service, offering members a chance to mingle, and probably sample some tasty goodies!
 Look for bulletin boards and listen to announcements before services, because you’ll probably hear about additional activities, from religious discussions to game nights.